Shipstr/frontend-code-challenge/README.md

 We encourage you to demonstrate your workflow via Git commits with good messages.
 It's important to note that it's by no means a test...we just want to get a sense for how you write code and solve problems.

 When you are done, please either zip up your repo or provide a link to download it and email it to koho.engineering@expeditors.com.
-If you need to clarify anything regarding this challenge, feel free to email us at koho.engineering@expeditors.com.
+If you need to clarify anything regarding this challenge, feel free to email us at the email above.

+We are providing two files which shows our table designs in `table-desktop.png` and `table-mobile.png`.
+Feel free to use these as an example of what the table should look like.